Corporate deli hamper

 This proof-first route also covers Personalised biscuits, since a printed biscuit wrap shares the food-contact ink rules a jar label depends on.

 Artwork that reuses one master design across several grocery items keeps cost down.
-A locked brand panel with a swappable product name lets a honey, a jam and a coffee pack share a family look without a fresh design fee on each line.
+A locked brand panel with a swappable product name lets a honey, a jam and a coffee pack in the same hamper share a family look without a fresh design fee on each line.

-Run size, lead time and unit cost for a Personalised food gift
+Run size, lead time and unit cost for a corporate deli hamper

-A run of branded condiment jars prices very differently at 50 versus 3,000.
-At 50 jars for a niche client list, the label set-up and the producer's small-batch fill dominate the unit cost.
+A run of branded deli hampers prices very differently at 50 versus 3,000.
+At 50 hampers for a niche client list, the label set-up and the producer's small-batch fill dominate the unit cost.
 At a few thousand event pots, the per-unit price drops sharply as label printing moves to a roll and the fill runs as a single batch.
 State your quantity and we quote the real break.

 Lead time tracks the food, not just the print.
 A shelf-stable honey or coffee line can be labelled and dispatched inside three weeks.
 A jar that needs a fresh fill, or a short-dated item timed to a launch, adds days at the producer's end.
 We map that against your event date before you commit.

-The same custom-label jar is bought by very different organisations, and the sector behind the order steers both the edible and the run size.
+The same custom-label hamper is bought by very different organisations, and the sector behind the order steers both the edibles and the run size.
 A trade-stand team needs thousands of mini pots.
-A firm posts a single jar as a thank-you.
+A firm posts a single hamper as a thank-you.
 A conference organiser kits a welcome desk.
 A values-led brand briefs recyclable packaging.
 Each pulls a different format.
-Reading the use-case first usually settles the grocery line before the artwork is even drawn.
+Reading the use-case first usually settles the deli line-up before the artwork is even drawn.

 An events team leans to a 40g honey or coffee pot that ships flat by the thousand and is edible on the day.
 A posted thank-you leans to a 227g jam jar in a pulp insert that survives a courier.
 A conference welcome leans to a 100g coffee pack that clears a letterbox flat.
 A sustainability-led brand leans to a kerbside-recyclable glass jar over a laminated pouch.
 The table sets each use-case against the grocery item that fits it.